By The Wyoming LLC Attorney TeamFeb 14, 2021

 Benjamin Franklin once said that there are two things certain in life: death and taxes.
 Though we're often wrought with the latter, we avoid the former until it is too late.
 Planning for our own demise is something that many people never think about.
 We don't want to and that's perfectly understandable.

 But leaving this world without having a plan for your loved ones and your belongings can cause some problems.
-Let's talk about why you need a will.
+Let's talk about why you need a Will.

-A will is a legal document stating your wishes upon your death.
-They often include the distribution of your property, who will care for children and pets, and, sometimes, what your desires are regarding your funeral arrangements.
-You may also include donations for organizations you are passionate about, requests for special arrangements for loved ones (such as the stories of husbands pre-paying for Valentine's Day flowers years in advance), or requirements regarding inheritance.
+A Will is a legal document stating your wishes upon your death.
+They often include the distribution of your property, who will care for children and pets, and sometimes, what your desires are regarding your funeral arrangements.
+You may also include donations for organizations you are passionate about, requests for special arrangements for loved ones (such as the stories of husbands prepaying for Valentine's Day flowers years in advance), or requirements regarding inheritance.

 In a word: Chaos.
 Though you may have made your requests known to relatives, they have little legal ability to enforce them without documentation.
-Even if your bank account is frowning, you may still have a home, a car, or even a particular ceramic cat that three of your adult children want in their individual homes.
+Even if your bank account is empty, you may still have a home, a car, or even a particular ceramic cat that three of your adult children want in their individual homes.
 And for those with significant estate left behind?
-A will is a necessity.
+A Will is a necessity.